tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### ResponseResult

 - Name: bdqffdq:ResponseResult
-- Definition: A bdqffdq:ReportConcept to which controlled vocabulary bdqffdq:Assertions about the result of the execution of the bdqffdq:Specification of a bdqffdq:DataQualityNeed are attached.
+- Definition: A bdqffdq:ReportConcept to which controlled vocabulary bdqffdq:Responses about the result of the execution of the bdqffdq:Specification of a bdqffdq:DataQualityNeed are attached.
 - SubClass Of: ReportConcept

 ********************